-Classifying input variables will help to focus on the factors that are controllable.
-Remember that only the design factors is where you need to focus your efforts to improve the process.
+The classification of input variables will help in focusing on the factors that are controllable.
+Only the design factors need focused attention when attempting to improve the process.

 Example – Making Coffee

-The following is an example of a process map that details the steps required to make coffee drink.
+The following is an example of a process map that details the steps required for preparing a coffee drink.

-Note: Although there are many possible sources of variation, only the eight controllable factors could be adjusted to influence the quality and taste of the coffee.
+Although there are many possible sources of variation in this process, only eight controllable factors can be adjusted to influence the quality and flavor of the coffee.

 Constructing a Process Map

 Process maps are easy to understand and simple to construct through the following steps: